 Registration & Payments

 Each individual attending the conference should complete the online registration.
 An option is available for submitting payment by credit card or for a business office to pay for registration(s) later.
+A video recording of the event will be made available to registrants who are unable to attend the day of the event.

 If the attendee’s office or department is submitting payment on their behalf, the attendee should provide their email confirmation to their office.
 Registration is not complete until the attendee receives confirmation that payment has been received.
 Attendees will not receive the ZOOM link until their registration has been paid in full.